Cooker is an application for manipulating web pages.

 It run the Cooker and select the .cook file from the file selection dialog.

-The file selection dialog will open by pressing the Ctrl and R keys at the same time.
+The file selection dialog will open by pressing the Ctrl + R keys or clicking the right button of the mouse on the browser.

 file selection dialog

-Cooker has used the WebBrowser Control compatible with internet explorer as a user interface.
+Cooker has used the WebBrowser Control compatible with internet explorer as a browser.

-For this reason, there are some limitations when it implement the user interface.
+For this reason, there are some points to keep in mind when using the Cooker.

-Cooker's browser draws Html in the same rendering mode as Internet Explorer installed in your Windows.
+Cooker's browser draws web pages in the same rendering mode as Internet Explorer installed in your Windows.

 It describes installation and uninstallation of the Cooker.